tlackemann/hubert/README.md

 Hubert applies linear regression to build opinions on the states of your Hue lights.
-Python and [scikit-learn](http://scikit-learn.org/stable/) are used to build intelligence from the data the application collects. hubert is able to determine when your lights should be on or off and will automatically adjust these settings based on feedback given.
+Python and [scikit-learn](http://scikit-learn.org/stable/) are used to build intelligence from the data the application collects.
+Hubert is able to determine when your lights should be on or off and will automatically adjust these settings based on feedback given.